 But here’s what I can reveal about how it works.

-Now, one of the core elements that makes WildFit so unique is the sense of community.
+Now, one of the core elements that make WILDFIT so unique is the sense of community.
 Everyone who signs up for the program starts on the very same day.

 And Eric uses incredible behavioral change models to create permanent shifts within you.

-Here are a few of the big “a-ha” moments that I learned from this program
+Big ‘a-ha’ moments I learned from this program

 Eric shared this eye-opening anecdote, which hit a little too close to home for comfort.